The Lost World (Crichton novel): Background

+An early draft of the novel included a lengthy tirade by Malcolm regarding God and evolution, but Crichton removed it "because it just didn't seem to fit".
+One early draft included a substantially different ending to the published version.
+It featured a character named Elliot Wu, the brother of Henry Wu, Jurassic Park's chief geneticist in the first novel.
+Elliot himself originally served as a scientist before taking on the role of caretaker for Isla Sorna in the aftermath of the disaster at Jurassic Park and the dissolution of employer InGen.
+In this capacity, he observed the prion disease and its spread among the dinosaur population and catalogued information concerning it.
+He lived in the workers' village during this.
+He finds the survivors of the Sorna expedition and leads them to his house to answer their questions before sending them off to a boat that will get them off the island.
+Afterward the ending is similar to the published ending except that it included speculation about the fate of Elliot, who was visibly unhealthy.
+Additionally, the draft had altered sequences that clued in on Elliot's residency on the island and other offhand comments concerning Elliot by other characters off the island.

 In March 1995, Crichton announced that he was nearly finished writing the novel, with a scheduled release for later that year.
 At the time, Crichton declined to specify the novel's title or plot.
 Crichton later stated that the novel's title is an homage to Doyle's 1912 novel of the same name, as well as the 1925 film adaptation of Doyle's novel, also titled The Lost World.
 Crichton's novel also shares some story similarities with Doyle's novel, as they both involve an expedition to an isolated Central American location where dinosaurs roam.
 However, in Crichton's novel, the dinosaurs were recreated by genetic engineering, rather than surviving from antiquity.
 The Lost World was the only book sequel Crichton ever wrote.

+The Lost World was released on September 20, 1995.
+It was published by Knopf, with an initial printing of 1.7 million copies, a high number reflective of Crichton's popularity at the time.
+Crichton went on a press tour to promote the novel's release.
+In 2021, the Folio Society published a special edition of the novel with illustrations of select scenes.